|

 | Dr. Kaminen-Ahola is an Associate Professor in Epigenetics in the Department of Medical and Clinical Genetics, University of Helsinki, Finland.
 Her lab aims to understand how our phenotypes are formed by our genome, early life environment, and stochastic events.
 Her focus is on the epigenome and its role as a mediator of environmental influences.
 By revealing the molecular mechanisms of environmental-induced epigenetic alterations as well as their consequences on gene regulation and embryonic development, she will clarify the etiology of complex phenotypes in health and disorder. |

 Pr.
 Jürgen Rehm is senior scientist in the Institute for Mental Health Policy Research at the Centre for Addiction and Mental Health (CAMH).
-He is a professor and inaugural chair of addiction policy in the Dalla Lana School of Public Health at the University of Toronto.
+He is a professor and was the inaugural chair of addiction policy in the Dalla Lana School of Public Health at the University of Toronto.
 He is a leader in generating and analyzing the scientific data needed to inform clinicians and policymakers on strategies to reduce alcohol-, tobacco-, and other drug-related harms.
 His recent research has more and more included interactions between socio-economic status, poverty and substance use, including analysis of policies and interventions with respect to reducing or increasing inequalities. |

 |